Here are the Most Effective 3-ingredient DIY Face Moisturizers

 By attracting water to itself and spreading out in the top layer it produces a bulking effect, smoothing out wrinkles and lines.
 They literally plump the skin and it’s the first step after you’ve cleansed your face.

-Pick one of the 3 options below for the first step in your DIY face moisturizer.
+Pick one of the 3 options below for the first step in your DIY face moisturizers.

 1 - Hyaluronic acid (HA)